Overview of Divorce Notice

 Thus, there is a proper and well-defined process for sending a legal notice for divorce.
 The process is defined below in the given steps:

-- It is necessary for law that each document should be duly signed.
-Thus, a divorce notice is a legal document is also required to be duly signed by the lawyer drafting it.
-The document is sent to the opposite party through a speed post, courier or registered post.
+It is necessary for law that each necessary paper should be duly signed.
+Thus, a divorce notice is a legal necessary paper is also required to be duly signed by the lawyer drafting it.
+The necessary paper is sent to the opposite party through a speed post, courier or registered post.
 The acknowledgement is retained by the advocate as proof of service of notice.
 A copy of the legal notice is also kept with the advocate who has drafted the notice.

 If the respondent sends a reply to the legal notice to the plaintiff, then the plaintiff has the option to resolve the dispute or to continue with the legal proceedings and file a divorce petition if the parties agree to proceed with the dissolution of their marriage.